-- Have adequate communication skills to independently agree to participate.
-Adequate communication skills means using a variety of ways to communicate including verbal or written communication, verbal prompts, repetition and rephrasing of information or augmentative communication devices
+Have adequate communication skills to independently agree to participate.
+Adequate communication skills include using a variety of ways to communicate including verbal or written communication, verbal prompts, repetition and rephrasing of information or augmentative communication devices

-A Summer Foundation Research Team member will then contact you to explain the project in more detail and, if you are interested in participating, arrange a time for an initial interview.
+A member of the Summer Foundation Research Team will then contact you to explain the project in more detail and, if you are interested in participating, arrange a time for an initial interview.

-To be eligible to participate in the study, you will have to independently agree to participate.
+To be eligible to participate in the study, you will be required to be able to independently agree to participate.
 After written consent is obtained, you will be considered part of the research project.
 All the information you provide during interviews will be de-identified and assigned a unique code.